-Children often feel that they have to take care of their elders and they become co-dependent.
+Children often feel that they have to take care of their elders and they become co-dependent while trying to cope with an alcoholic.
 These are the direct effects of living with an alcoholic.
-I had a young girl who came to me who used to just sit in front of her father and stare at him for long while he drank.
+I had a young girl who came to me who used to just sit in front of her father and stare at him while he drank.
 She used to see how much he could drink.
-So a lot of times, it is the case of irrational behaviour.
+So, it is often the case of irrational behavior.

 How does an alcoholic feel about his addiction?

-At the same time, they are aware that they need to get off alcohol, so they need to get themselves into some Alcoholics Anonymous programme and go through subsequent therapy sessions, but most of them are stuck at denial.
+At the same time, they are aware that they need to get off alcohol, so they need to get themselves into some Alcoholics Anonymous program and go through subsequent therapy sessions, but most of them are stuck in denial.

 The first thing they need to do is breakthrough that phase or cycle of denial and see the reality for what it is.

 There are a lot of reasons why an alcoholic person relapses in the first place.
 Sometimes they give up on alcohol and get themselves back on track.
 But taking care of oneself may not happen in the long run and chances are high that they start neglecting themselves again and fall back into the same cycle of addiction yet again, back to the same self-destructive mode.

 One of the patterns I see in my clients is that very often they start defending themselves or their choices.
 They start lying about taking alcohol and often talk of giving up alcohol.
 This might indicate they are on their way to relapse.
 Since recovery is not an easy path and takes time, they become impatient.